wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   Thankfully, we can use QGIS's Field Calculator feature to generate ids for a level.

-- Open the layer’s attribute table via Layer > Open Attribute Table
+- Open the layer’s attribute table via Layer > Open Attribute Table.
 - Click the Field Calculator button.

 ![Field Calculator](/images/tutorial/field_calculator_button.png)
-- Change the checkbox to “Update existing field”
+- Change the checkbox to “Update existing field”.
-- In the combobox, select the “id” field
+- In the combobox, select the “id” field.
 - In the left hand expression box enter the following:

   `toint(concat('n', tostring(@row_number)))`